 One of the things we love doing at Church Community Builder is to bring in and learn from church leaders who are doing things that resonate with the core of who we are.
 When it comes to multiplying disciples and leaders within a church, Alex Absalom is one of the most innovative minds out there.

-Earlier this month, we had the chance to sit down with Alex as part of our webinar series to discuss how his church created an intentional process for making disciples who are equipped to go and make more disciples.
+Earlier this month, we had the chance to sit down with Alex as part of our webinar series to discuss how his church created an intentional process using church management software for making disciples who are equipped to go and make more disciples.
 In case you missed it or you weren’t able to type thoughts during the webinar, here are some of the highlights:

 - Creating a healthy leadership pipeline within your church is more about a process than a magic solution. (tweet this)

 - Multiplying leaders requires a shift from “we do it and you can help” to “you can do it and here’s how we’ll help.” (tweet this)

 - Churches experience exponential growth when they disciple in community and build a leadership pipeline. (tweet this)

 - Discipleship is the engine that drives the mission.
 In turn, your mission makes disciples. (tweet this)